1924–25 MIT Engineers men's ice hockey season: Season

 MIT began their season in early November with former players Flint and Taylor putting the Engineers through their paces.
 While the team was only able to get ice time at 7:00 am, the team used the Boston Arena to the utmost and worked themselves into a cohesive unit.
 Just before the first game, the school hired Gerald Wiggett as the head coach and he arrived in time to make the final cuts.
 The Engineers started slow and found themselves down by a pair midway through the first.
 A long-distance shot from Randell just before the end of the period cut the lead in half.
 After Freeman tied the game at the midway point, Boston University regained their lead just 27 seconds into the third.
 MIT continually attacked the Terrier goal but were turned away time and again.
 With less than 2 minutes remaining, Morton finally broke through to tie the match and send it into overtime.
 Despite a concerted effort in two additional 10-minute periods, neither team was able to score and the game was declared a draw.
 BU requested a rematch immediately afterwards and while MIT agreed, a date for the second contest was not set until later.

 After surpassing their entire offensive output of last season in just one game, MIT looked ready to take on their old nemesis and met Harvard the following week.
 The Engineers were expecting a hard fight from the Crimson and that's exactly what they got.
 Unfortunately, it was more than the team could handle; Harvard's much faster team kept MIT off of the scoresheet until the third period and managed to score the first 6 goals of the match.
 While the Engineers held the Crimson at bay in the first, a 4-goal second period all but ended the match.
 Moulton's two goals in the third made the final result a bit less embarrassing but the game was Harvard's from start to finish.

 The team had nearly a month to prepare for the next match as the winter break put most colleges on pause until after Christmas.
-When MIT returned the did so against another top program and had a similar result to the Harvard game.
+When MIT returned they did so against another top program and had a similar result to the Harvard game.
 Dartmouth was easily able to outpace the Engineers and send them back to Massachusetts with another 5-goal defeat.
 Though the loss was undeniable, it was an improvement over the 1–11 drubbing that they had received from the Indians the year before.